 Robert Afaisen thought of his 19-year-old son as he was being sentenced in the District Court of Guam for cocaine possession on Monday.

-"Losing a child is the worst thing any parent could endure," Afaisen said.
+"Losing a child is the worse thing any parent could endure," said Afaisen.
 "Those were the dark days of my life."

 His son had just died three months before a plastic barrel filled with cocaine washed ashore near his house in Inarajan in 2018.